glennj/exercism.io/_mentor_notes/lua.md

 ```
 Looking back at my solutions, I chose the latter style.

+[Simple Lua Classes][slc] in the lua-users wiki favours the latter style.

 ## Declaring classes

 For declaring a class, I tried to follow this convention: